davdroman/swift-builders/README.md

 This is only a small demonstration of the power of result builders applied to Swift's native types.

-The library offers a range of builders out of the box:
+The library offers a variety of builders out of the box:

 - `ArrayBuilder`
 - `ArraySliceBuilder`